Lightstreamer/Lightstreamer-example-StockList-client-blackberry10-html/README.md

 *   Download and install the [BlackBerry 10 WebWorks SDK](http://developer.blackberry.com/html5/download/) (scroll down a little to find them)
 *   Download and install [VMware Player](http://www.vmware.com/products/player/) for Windows or [VMware Fusion](http://www.vmware.com/products/fusion/overview.html) for Mac.
 *   Download and install the [BlackBerry 10 Simulator](https://developer.blackberry.com/devzone/develop/simulator/simulator_installing.html)
-*   Download the [Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the `lightstreamer.js` file from the Lightstreamer JavaScript Client SDK (that is located under the `DOCS-SDKs/sdk_client_web_unified/lib` folder) into the `stocklist/lib` folder of this project.
+*   Get the `lightstreamer.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.js) and copy it into the `stocklist/lib` folder of this project.
 *   Download the [require.js](http://requirejs.org/) file and copy it into the stocklist/lib folder of this project.

 Once ready, position the command-line to this project folder.